sungnga/react-colors-app/README.md

 - Create a MiniPalette.js functional component
   - Being rendered in PaletteList.js
   - This is a Higher Order Component(HOC)
+  - Use Material UI styles library (withStyles HOC) to style the component right inside the component file
+- Style the PaletteList.js component using Material UI withStyles HOC library

 ## Libraries Used